ayisha-manzoor/expert-rules-vs-machine-learning/README.md

 The screening approach uses combinations of clinical findings, laboratory measurements, diagnostic information, and relevant medication history.

+## Data Availability

+The original patient-level clinical datasets are not included in this repository due to applicable privacy, institutional, and ethical restrictions.

+The analysis was performed using clinical, laboratory, diagnostic, demographic, and medication data available to the research team.

+Only supporting code and non-identifying analysis results are provided in this repository.

 ## Expert Rules

 Five predefined expert rules are evaluated based on combinations of clinical and laboratory characteristics, including: